tuckerweibell/recipe/src/components/EzLabelledItem/EzLabelledItem.md

 Labelled items should:

 - Be used to label a static piece of text
-- Be used to label a control such as a Dropdown
+- Be used with the `htmlFor` attribute to label form controls.

 Labelled items should not:

 - Be used to label more than one child (unless being used with a single child that is a collection of multiple items, such as a Segmented Control)
+- Be used to label components that already contain labels, such as EzField.
+Use the label property of the component directly when possible e.g. `EzField[label={label}]`

 ---